thanu2005/global-weather-forecast/README.md

 ## Features
 - Search real-time weather data for any city.
-- Displays temperature, humidity, wind speed, and weather conditions.
+- Displays temperature, humidity, wind speed, and other weather conditions.
 - Responsive design for both mobile and desktop.
 - Fetches data from OpenWeather API.